waffle-iron/bands-nearby/README.md

 # awesomeVancouverMusicApp

-Uses vanilla JS and JSDOM to scrape concert sites.
+Uses vanilla JS and JSDOM to scrape concert listings from small local venues too small or underground to be included in mainstream listings.
 Implements an intuitive clean React interface to explore Vancouver concert listings.
 Uses YouTube API and LastFM API to provide more information about artists.
 MVP.

 Venue: